SaiTejaPerumalla-5297/perumalla-B00115297-Spring-2025/README.md

  After re running class distribution script I found out that there were still imbalances with the data set distribution and then I had to make changes in the augmentation script and created a new file for augmentation and is success with all the categories having 5000 images.

  Replaced the class distribution file after re running with new augmented data.

+ Next step I will be writing script to train a CNN model.

+ While I tried running the code I encountered an issue with image type and ran a small code to convert .npy to .jpg and deleted the .npy files